thealanjason/alumet-insight/docs/how-to-use.md

 <img src="../images/setup.png" width=800>

-As shown in the screenshot, the procedure of configuration setup is as follows:
+As shown in the screenshot, the procedure to setup an experiment for exploration and analysis is as follows:

 1. Enter the path to an Alumet experiment directory in **Directory Path**.
 > [!IMPORTANT]